gu-lseg/intro-to-programming/source/introduction.rst

 Our world contains objects and we classify these according to types.

-In a classroom there many objects that are instances of the type Chair.
+For example in a classroom there many objects that are instances of the type Chair.
 You also have many objects that are instances of the type Person.

 Objects have:

 * Attributes - Chairs have four legs.
 * Behaviours (called methods) - Persons can walk.

-Objects can interact even if they are of different types.
+Objects can interact with other objects of different types.
 An object of type Person can sit on an object of type Chair.

 This is the essence of object oriented thinking.
 It is about using programmatic objects to model something of interest to a programmer.